- Home

 (ii) the Superintendent may require the individual to repay education related expenses provided through the RAPT.

-(5) An apprentice shall complete a FAFSA, if enrolled in an IHE program.
+(5) A participant shall complete a FAFSA, if enrolled in an IHE program.

-(6) An apprentice shall be physically capable to perform the basic functions of teaching, with or without reasonable accommodation, and without jeopardizing the safety of the apprentice or others.
+(6) A participant shall be physically capable to perform the basic functions of teaching, with or without reasonable accommodation, and without jeopardizing the safety of the participant or others.

-(7) If an apprentice is a military veteran, the apprentice may be eligible for GI Bill training programs while registered as an apprentice.
+(7) If a participant is a military veteran, the participant may be eligible for GI Bill training programs while registered as a participant.

-(8) An apprentice shall provide transcripts from an IHE as requested by the Superintendent.
+(8) A participant shall provide transcripts from an IHE as requested by the Superintendent.

-(9) An apprentice shall serve under the direction of a mentor.
+(9) An apprentice shall serve under the direction of a journeyworker teacher.

-(10) An apprentice shall complete a minimum of 1,000 hours of on-the-job learning.
+(11) A participant shall serve a probationary period until the completion of 1,000 hours of on-the-job learning.

 R277-333-5.
 Employer Partners.